mgohmann/Import-GPtoEnvironment/README.md

 Import-GroupPolicyEnvironment
 =============================

-PowerShell Script to import Group Policy changes from a production, test or development environment to another environment.
+PowerShell Script to import Group Policy settings from production, test or development to another environment.

 Active Directory Design
 =============================
 Your OU design should use a structure similar to this: